near/docs/docs/concepts/web3/nfts.md

 * Users should trust our application to manage their accounts.
 * Accounts creation is not free, so unless developers want to pay for it, funds should be transferred from a user to cover this cost.
 Traditional payment methods can be used, like PayPal or Apple/Google Pay.
 However, such an approach should be used with care for mobile applications due to app stores policies.
 Alternatively, NEAR Implicit Accounts can be used to avoid paying for account creation.
 * Unless we want to leave a custodial wallet as the only supported wallet type, we need to support both types of wallets (custodial and non-custodial) in our application.
 This will increase implementations complexity, since we need to support 2 transaction types:
-    * Server-signed transactions in case of custodial wallet;
+    * Server-signed transactions in case of custodial wallet.
     * Client-signed transactions in case of non-custodial wallet.

 As we mentioned above, [Implicit Accounts](https://docs.near.org/docs/roles/integrator/implicit-accounts) can be used to avoid paying account creation costs.
 This is especially useful for custodial wallets, since it allows us to create a NEAR Account free of charge.
 Basically, they work like an Ethereum/Bitcoin-style account by using a public key as an account id, and later can be converted to a full NEAR account.
 However, they have drawbacks as well.
 First of all, human-readable account names cannot be used.
 Also, if we want to convert it to a proper NEAR account, which can support Functional Call keys, the account creation fee still has to be paid.